pulumi/docs/content/blog/pulumi-bloggers-oct-2019/index.md

 >
 >You’d never hire that way.
 So why, when choosing DevOps tools, do people find it acceptable to have different languages, DSLs that only key individuals understand?”

-Jon provides an in-depth review of Pulumi and includes the [code samples](https://github.com/hatech/demo-pulumi-python) he used on GitHub.
-Download the white paper from [HATech](https://hatech.io/pulumi-v-terraform-whitepaper-lp/).
+Download the whitepaper from [HATech](https://hatech.io/pulumi-v-terraform-whitepaper-lp/).

 ## VMWare VSphere and Pulumi